Developing-Brain-Imaging-Lab/qmri-neuropipe/README.md

 # qmri-neuropipe

 Remove carriage returns (`\r`) from the file.
-Install bids (`pip install bids`)

-It has four different pipelines (anatomical, diffusion, mcdespot, segmentation).
+It has four different pipelines (anatomical, diffusion, relax, segmentation).

 Currently the starting point is nifti files organized according to BIDS.